department-of-veterans-affairs/vagov-content/pages/disability/eligibility/hazardous-materials-exposure/agent-orange/c-123-aircraft.md

 <br>

-#### For Active-Duty service members
+#### For active-duty service members

 You may be able to get disability benefits if you have an illness believed to be caused by contact with Agent Orange and both of the below descriptions are true for you.

 **Both of these must be true:**

 - You served in a regular Air Force unit location where a C-123 aircraft with traces of Agent Orange was assigned, **and**
-- Your flight, ground, or medical duties put you in regular and repeated contact with C-123 aircraft that had traces of Agent Orange.
+- Your flight, ground, or medical duties put you in regular and repeated contact with C-123 aircraft that had traces of Agent Orange

 If you have an illness believed to be caused by Agent Orange, you won’t need to show the problem started during—or got worse because of—your military service.
 This is because we believe that certain diseases are the result of exposure to herbicides.
 We refer to these as "presumptive diseases."<br>
 [See a list of Agent Orange-related illnesses](/disability/eligibility/hazardous-materials-exposure/agent-orange/related-diseases/).